June, 2018 - Sutton Historical Society

 Germans From Russia projects.Several members of the historical society joined the local Sutton group who formed a Sutton Chapter of the Germans from Russia organization in Lincoln.
 The local group's first project was to install a new state historical sign recognizing Sutton as the first settlement of Germans from Russia in Nebraska.
 This was a project begun by Jim Griess.

 4th Grade Interest

 |This is how to use museum assets.
 Thanks to the Sutton schools 4th graders|

 for letting us be a part of their class.

-Dugout DaysDugout Days are coming at the end of June - the 26th and 27th.
-The Historical Society plans on having a float again, as always and to sponsor another Kuchen Baking Contest.
+Dugout DaysDugout Days are coming at the end of June - the 29th and 30th.
+The Historical Society will participate and will sponsor another Kuchen Baking Contest.
 Want to play?
 Contact us to learn how - bakers, judges, assistants, etc. wanted (and needed.)

 |Sioux Chief Black Horn and Laura Lewis at the|